Cherreads

 "Out," Eve said, pointing a stern finger toward the door.
 "Go wait with the men.
 You've done perfectly, sweetheart, but I need space."

 Out in the living room, Darius wasn't just pacing.
-The towering warrior looked like a trapped animal, his heavy boots wearing a frantic, uneven path into the rug.
+The warrior looked like a trapped animal, his heavy boots wearing a frantic, uneven path into the rug.
 Poly didn't stand quietly by the hearth.
-The sturdy man was physically blocking the hallway, sweating as he planted a heavy hand firmly against Darius's chest, struggling to keep the A-rank adventurer from kicking the door down.
+The sturdy man was physically blocking the hallway, sweating as he planted a hand firmly against Darius's chest, struggling to keep the warrior from kicking the door down.

 "Running around won't make it go faster, old friend," Poly grunted, his low rumble strained with the effort of holding Darius back.

-Ravon stood perfectly by the wall.
-His soot-stained hands were shaking.
+Ravon stood perfectly still by the wall.
 He looked up, searching Darius's face for the familiar, confident smile that always meant everything was fine.
 But Darius had nothing.
 The warrior's eyes were wide, haunted by a very specific, knowing dread.
-Seeing the strongest man he knew completely unravel made Ravon's own chest tight with a cold, suffocating panic.
+Seeing the strongest man he knew completely unravel made Ravon's own chest tight with panic.
 He was genuinely lost.

 Darius finally stopped fighting Poly's grip.
 He looked down, noticing Ravon standing awkwardly by the corridor edge, looking completely overwhelmed.